Metrojet Flight 9268

 Metrojet Flight 9268 was an international chartered passenger flight operated by Russian airline Kogalymavia (branded as Metrojet).
-On 31 October 2015, at 06:13 local time EST (04:13 UTC), the Airbus A321-231 operating the flight exploded above the northern Sinai Peninsula following its departure from Sharm El Sheikh International Airport, Egypt, en route to Pulkovo Airport, Saint Petersburg, Russia.
-All 224 passengers and crew on board were killed.
-The cause of the crash was most likely an onboard explosive device as concluded by Russian investigators.
+On 31 October 2015, at 06:13 EST (04:13 UTC), the Airbus A321 operating the flight exploded above the northern Sinai Peninsula following its departure from Sharm El Sheikh International Airport, Egypt, en route to Pulkovo Airport, Saint Petersburg, Russia.
+All 224 passengers and crew on board were killed, making it the deadliest plane crash to involve the Airbus A320 family and the deadliest to occur in Egypt.
+Russian investigators concluded that the cause of the crash was most likely an onboard explosive device.

-Most of the people aboard the flight were tourists.
-The passengers comprised 212 Russians, 4 Ukrainians, and 1 Belarusian.
-There were also 7 crew members on board, all of whom were Russian.
-Investigators believe that a bomb was put on the aircraft at Sharm El Sheikh, with the goal of causing airlines to suspend flights to that airport.
+The passengers, most of whom were tourists, included 212 Russians, four Ukrainians and one Belarusian.
+The crew of seven were all Russian.
+Investigators believed that a bomb was placed in the aircraft at Sharm El Sheikh, with the goal of causing airlines to suspend flights to and from the airport.

-Shortly after the crash, the Islamic State's Sinai Branch (IS-SP), previously known as Ansar Bait al-Maqdis, claimed responsibility for the incident, which occurred in the vicinity of the Sinai insurgency.
-IS-SP claimed responsibility on Twitter, on video, and in a statement by Abu Osama al-Masri, the leader of the group's Sinai branch.
-IS posted pictures of what it said was the bomb in Dabiq, its online magazine.
+Shortly after the crash, the Islamic State's Sinai Branch (IS-SP), previously known as Ansar Bait al-Maqdis, assumed responsibility for the incident, which occurred in the vicinity of the Sinai insurgency.
+IS-SP assumed responsibility on Twitter, on video and in a statement by Abu Osama al-Masri, the leader of the group's Sinai branch.
+IS posted photos of what it said was the bomb in Dabiq, its online magazine.

 By 4 November 2015, British and American authorities suspected that a bomb was responsible for the crash.
-On 8 November 2015, an anonymous member of the Egyptian investigation team said the investigators were "90 percent sure" that the jet was brought down by a bomb.
-Lead investigator Ayman al-Muqaddam said that other possible causes of the crash included a fuel explosion, metal fatigue, and lithium batteries overheating.
-The Russian Federal Security Service announced on 17 November 2015 that they were sure that it was a terrorist attack, caused by an improvised bomb containing the equivalent of up to 1 kg of TNT that detonated during the flight.
-The Russians said they had found explosive residue as evidence.
-On 24 February 2016, Egyptian President Abdel Fattah el-Sisi acknowledged that terrorism caused the crash.
+On 8 November 2015, an anonymous member of the Egyptian investigation team said that the investigators were "90 percent sure" that the jet was destroyed by a bomb.
+Lead investigator Ayman al-Muqaddam said that other possible causes of the crash included a fuel explosion, metal fatigue and lithium batteries overheating.
+The Russian Federal Security Service announced on 17 November 2015 that it was a terrorist attack caused by an improvised bomb containing the equivalent of up to 1 kg of TNT.
+The Russians said they found evidence of explosive residue.
+On 24 February 2016, Egyptian president Abdel Fattah el-Sisi acknowledged that terrorism caused the crash.

-In March 2020, an Egyptian appeals court ruled the crash was not an act of terrorism, and it dismissed lawsuits against government officials, Metrojet, and Ingosstrakh.
-The appeals court ruled that the identities of the 224 victims had not been officially established and it was impossible to issue compensation to them as a result.
-As of 2025, no final report has been produced.
+In March 2020, an Egyptian appeals court ruled that the crash was not an act of terrorism, and it dismissed lawsuits against government officials, Metrojet and Ingosstrakh.
+The court ruled that the identities of the 224 victims had not been officially established and that it was thus impossible to issue compensation.
+No final report has been produced.